Portner Bond, PLLC Helps Victims of Big Truck Accidents

 Commercial motor vehicles routinely traverse roads and highways all over the nation, and Texas is no exception.
 Commercial trucks are usually the largest vehicles on the road, and the people who operate these vehicles must be specially licensed.
 Furthermore, trucks are subject to strict state and federal regulations.

 Portner Bond, PLLC has decades of experience investigating truck accidents and helping people obtain sizable settlements or verdicts at trial.
-Our attorneys will review your case when you call (409) 838-4444 or fill out a contact request form to schedule a free initial consultation.
+Our attorneys will review your case when you call (409) 838-4444 or fill out a contact request form for a free initial consultation.

 Do I Need A Truck Accident Lawyer?